 And yet, today I look around me at all the trappings of my life and wonder at how far I have moved from that simple life in Fiji with 5 or 6 dresses, 2 tops, 2 pairs of shorts and 1 skirt.
 It doesn’t feel like progress, just like a shift sideways.

-Each day, I will make inroads into this project to reduce our possessions and our waste in preparation for the next phase of our lives – a return to the simplicity of that year I spent in Fiji.
+Each day, I made inroads into this project to reduce our possessions and our waste in preparation for the next phase of our lives – a return to the simplicity of that year I spent in Fiji.